-Today’s post is around a link to some very interesting research on where your eyes and attention go if you’re an anxious presenter.
+Today’s video post is around a link to some interesting research on where your eyes and attention go if you’re an anxious presenter.
 This is assuming you’re able to look up and ‘take in’ your audience – and if you’re nervous, that’s not a given!
 (I put myself in that category of looking down when I used to be a frightened presenter: eye contact was way too difficult!)

 So if you’re a nervous speaker, where does your focus naturally go when you look at an audience?
 Well, unhelpfully, you look at the more negative audience members.
 This is according to a recent Chinese study which tracked eye movements as participants gave a 3 minute speech over Skype.